sahilmalhotra0510/io/template/product/README.md

 [How to use Curl with Postman](https://www.google.com/search?q=how+to+use+Curl+with+Postman&oq=how+to+use+Curl+with+Postman&aqs=chrome..69i57.18359j0j9&sourceid=chrome&ie=UTF-8)

-STEP 1: Get your password at [buildingtransparency.org/](https://www.buildingtransparency.org/)
+STEP 1: Create an account at [buildingtransparency.org](https://www.buildingtransparency.org/)

-STEP 2: Get your bearer "key" here: [https://openepd.buildingtransparency.org](https://openepd.buildingtransparency.org)
+STEP 2: Use your name and password to get your bearer "key" here in Swagger: [openepd.buildingtransparency.org](https://openepd.buildingtransparency.org) - Click Authorize.

 ### In your command terminal, get the "Bearer" secret key for your username